jmclawson/stagtracker/README.md

 ## Interface

 At the top of the screen, a table shows the incoming trains for one station and one direction.
-Underneath, a toggle sets the direction, and a picker sets the stations.
-The station set as `home_station` will also show a toggle at the bottom right, allowing focus on a single line.
+Underneath, a picker sets the station and a three-way toggle sets the direction.
+The station set as `home_station` will also show a toggle allowing focus on a single `commute` line.
+At the bottom right a map button replaces the train time table with a map of incoming train location.

 Every sixty seconds, the app requests updated data using the API provided.
 During set times on weekday mornings, the app will by default focus on the `commute` line.
 During set times in the evenings, the tracker will show arrival times for trains coming in either direction.